CSCI-40500-Fall-2025/Syllabus/syllabus.md

 Reliable Programming | 8
 Testing | 9
 DevOps and Code Management | 10

-Students are required to read the linked articles if no chapter is specified above.
-If time permits, other topics may be covered at the instructor's discretion, in which case the instructor will distribute any supplementary material.
+Special Topic 1 | TBD
+Special Topic 2 | TBD

 ## Prerequisites

-- CSCI 33500: Software Analysis and Design III or equivalent.
+- [CSCI 33500: Software Analysis and Design III] or equivalent.

-Students must be familiar with a modern Object-Oriented programming language such as Java or Python and must be familiar with common computing terminology.
-The examples in the book are in Python but should be understandable by anyone with programming experience.
+- Familiarity with a modern, Object-Oriented programming language, e.g., Java, Python.
+  - The examples in the book are in Python but should be understandable by anyone with programming experience.
+- Familiarity with common computing terminology.

 ## [Textbook]